-Join Anastasia McCune for an in-depth discussion in this video Editing video, part of Up and Running with Adobe Presenter 10.
+Join Anastasia McCune for an in-depth discussion in this video Editing video, part of Learning Adobe Presenter 10.

 - In the previous lesson, we recorded some video using Adobe Presenter Video Express.
 Now, we're going to edit that video.
 I have Adobe Presenter Video Express open, and here on the start page, I'm going to double-click my video project, WisdomPetsTour, to open up.
 The first thing I want to mention is the closed captions for this project.
 Closed captions are created using speech-to-text technology.
 They're processed up in the cloud.
 If your closed captions are still being processed, it'll probably show a little spinning sign down here, right where the little closed-caption button is, and the CC will be grayed out.

 My closed captions are ready, so you can see that CC is not grayed out.
 I can click on that, and this little box comes up here, that shows what all the closed captions are for the entire project.
 This area down here, with the yellow, is the timeline.
 That shows the video.
 If I click anywhere within that timeline, you'll see that the closed caption for that section shows up there as well.
 You'll probably notice, as we start editing this video, that some of the closed captions are a little bit off.
 You know that's okay.
 We're going to go back and fix them later.

 But for now, I'm going to go ahead and close the Closed Captioning window, here on the right, so it's out of the way.
 If you see anything weird down here, where the closed captions appear frame-by-frame, don't worry about it.
 Again, we'll do it later.
 Adobe Presenter Video Express records two video feeds at the same time.
 One of the person talking, as recorded by their webcam.
 Then also, what's going on on their computer screen.
 We're going to start with choosing what view is visible to the user at what times.
 You control which of those video feeds is front and central with these three buttons at the bottom.